Reducing Test Anxiety with an Afterschool Learning Program

 - Reminding them that test outcomes are not a sign of “success” or “failure” but rather a tool to point out areas where improvement is needed

 Time4Learning can be another supportive partner for your high schooler.
-We offer an engaging online high school curriculum for after schoolers that presents standards-based exercises in a fun, multimedia format.
+We offer an engaging online high school curriculum that presents standards-based exercises in a fun, multimedia format.
 Monthly subscribers receive access to up to four subject areas such as geometry, English, chemistry, and U.S. history.
 Students can use Time4Learning to review concepts and areas where they feel they are weak in order to better prepare for traditional and standardized tests.
 It’s like having a private tutor that they can access anytime and anywhere!

 It’s true that kids and teens will always feel apprehensive about tests.
 But as with most challenges in life, preparation is key.
 Time4Learning, used as an online enrichment program, can be an important tool in your test-prep toolbox.
 Students in grades K-12 can use it right from the comfort of home for subject-specific reinforcement and remediation.